What is The Kapferer Brand Identity Prism?

 Jeff Bezos, Amazon overlord and world’s filthy-richest man, puts it in slightly more colloquial terms: “Branding is what people say about you when you’re not in the room.”

-Whilst our very own Client Services Director, Mark Bower, says: “Your brand identity is how you project yourself to – and how you want to be seen by – the outside world.”
+Whilst our very own Managing Director, Mark Bower, says: “Your brand identity is how you project yourself to – and how you want to be seen by – the outside world.”

 The Kapferer Brand Identity Prism